You have made us for yourself, and our hearts are restless till they find their rest in you.

 There are profound theological implications for one’s understanding of the fate of sinners depending on whether one believes Augustine’s words.
 Was Augustine correct?

 Much of the church’s soteriology in the last several centuries has taken its cue from the very old notion, found in Augustine, that the will of every human is utterly opposed to God.
 But stated this way, that stance takes no position on the more important issue of whether this state of opposition is intrinsic to us.
 Many Protestants have mistaken Augustine’s opposition to Pelagius’ tabula rasa as implying that humanity is intrinsically opposed to God, but even Luther’s own terminology recognized that our wills are not naturally predisposed toward enmity with God: rather, our wills are in bondage.
 The universality of the bondage of the will undercuts the instinct of some among the Reformed who will be quick to suggest that Augustine’s words refer only to the elect.
 Remember, Augustine was the most important advocate of what we call Original Sin: his contention was that there was a vacuum in every human soul that could only be plugged by God.
-We are all fallen, but we are fallen into a restlessness of heart, not into a complete rejection of that aspect of our hearts.
+We are all fallen, but we are fallen into a restlessness of heart, not into an annihilation of that aspect of our hearts.
 We are fallen into a bondage of the will.